 Private Sector Surplus = Government Deficit – Foreign Surplus

-In general, budget deficits are appropriate whenever private domestic spending and export demand are insufficient to ensure full employment.
-The presence of unemployment indicates that we intend to save more and spend less than is consistent with full employment.
+For a given distribution of income, fiscal deficits will be required whenever private domestic spending and export demand are insufficient to ensure healthy levels of economic activity.
+In particular, the presence of unemployment indicates that we intend to save more and spend less than is consistent with full employment.

-The consolidated government sector is in a unique position to alter the capacity of the private sector to spend while remaining in surplus.
-By increasing government spending, cutting taxes, or some combination, the government enables both extra spending and extra private saving.
+Currency-issuing government is in a unique position to alter the capacity of the private sector to spend and save.
+By increasing government spending, cutting taxes, or some combination, the government enables both extra spending and extra saving.

 If, instead, there happened to be full employment, and the government attempted to increase spending or cut taxes, the result would be an increase in prices with no real benefit in terms of output, employment or saving.
 In effect, the government would be attempting to purchase resources that were already being used by the private sector, and this would bid up prices.

 In such a situation, a further transfer of resources from the private to public sector would be inflationary unless taxes were increased.
-Higher taxes would take away some of our spending power and leave more room for non-inflationary public expenditure.
+Higher taxes would take away some private spending power and leave more room for non-inflationary public expenditure.

-In other words, the constraint on government deficit expenditure is inflation, which depends on the availability of real resources, not a lack of money.
-Inflation will occur if the government attempts to use real resources that are already employed in the private sector without increasing taxes.
+This is just another way of saying that the constraint on government spending is the availability of real resources, not a lack of money.
+Inflation will occur if the government attempts to use real resources that are already employed in the private sector without first increasing tax rates.

 In a situation like the present, though, with significant unemployment and many workers consigned to part-time jobs when they actually want full-time ones, there is plenty of scope to increase production without the expenditure being inflationary.